pzeina/5g-bv-storm/README.md

 # Installation
-Installation steps from 1 to 4 are copied from the [Network Research Group UW](Nhttps://github.com/nrg-uw/5g-manifests.git) project.
+Installation steps from 1 to 4 are copied from the [Network Research Group UW](https://github.com/nrg-uw/5g-manifests.git) project, and step 5 is copied from [5g-monarch](https://github.com/niloysh/5g-monarch.git).
 1. You need to have a working kubernetes cluster.
 Instructions for setting up a multi-node Kubernetes cluster is available in the [official docs](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/).
 Note that we are using `kubeadm=1.23.6-00 kubectl=1.23.6-00 kubelet=1.23.6-00` as this is the last version that supports Docker as a container runtime out of the box.
 If you are using the latest Kubernetes with docker, see instructions [here](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#docker).

 2. You need to install [Flannel CNI](https://github.com/flannel-io/flannel) and [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni).
 Flannel is used for cluster networking.
 Multus CNI enables attaching multiple network interfaces to pods in Kubernetes, which is required for 5G NFs with multiple interfaces (e.g., UPF has the N3 interface towards gNB and the N4 interface towards SMF).